+91-8800481100 neelam@ivfconceptions.com

 • Providing some protection from inflammation and killing possibly damaging microorganisms

-• Having laxative characteristics that can assist move meconium (your little baby’s first stool) along, which can assist in lower jaundice chances
+• Having laxative characteristics that can assist in moving meconium (your little baby’s first stool) along, which can assist in lowering jaundice chances

 • Help avoid low blood sugar levels if your child is born full-term